Resources

 How to integrate a payment method into a custom domain

 Whereas if your business has a custom domain on a web host platform, you can add payment methods via code or no-code integrations.
-You can usually find this information in the panel of the web host’s control panel.
+You can usually find this information on the web host’s control panel.

 With coded integrations, you’ll need the services of a developer, either in-house or a contractor.
 While you can add as many payment methods as you want, coded integrations can take up precious resources like time and finances.
-With no-code integrations, you can add payment methods such as online payment links, invoices, and subscriptions.
+You can add payment methods such as online payment links, invoices, and subscriptions with no-code integrations.

 Many hosting providers offer payment services integration as a part of their service pack, charge you separately for it, or help with custom integration.
 The top web hosts for payment services are GoDaddy, Wix, and Squarespace.